 Human activity is largely responsible for stormwater pollution.
 Everything that we put on the ground or in a storm drain can end up in our water.
 By sharing the responsibility and making small, easy changes in our daily lives, we can keep contaminants and common pollutants out of stormwater.
 It adds up to cleaner water and saves the high costs of clean-up.

 As part of NJ's initiative to keep our water clean and plentiful, the Borough of Butler has adopted various ordinances to meet the requirements for clean water set by both State and Federal agencies.
 Please go to: www.butlerborough.com and read the Stormwater Management Page for more details.

 Ordinance amending Chapter 129 of the Revised General Ordinance entitled "Garbage, Refuse and Recyclables" shall be amended by the following:

 Reminder - All dogs and cats must be licensed by January 31st of the current year.
-Licenses will be issued in the Health Department - Monday, Wednesday and Friday from 9AM to 3PM.
+Licenses will be issued in the Health Department - Monday - Friday from 8:30AM to 4PM.
+Please call for an appointment.

 The cooperation of all residents is needed to make our recycling program effective.
 Be advised that random inspections will be made to determine compliance with our recycling ordinance.
 Any household found to be in violation will be subject to enforcement actions.